Presumption of Impairment

 From the time of driving until the time of testing, the BAC can either continue to rise as alcohol is being absorbed in the body or it can begin to fall.
 In some cases, the state or defense will call an expert to explain how the BAC at the time of testing can be used to estimate the BAC at the time of driving (often called "retrograde extrapolation").

-The presumptions of impairment can be used by either the prosecution when the BAC is over .08 or by the defense when the BAC is under .08.
+The presumptions of impairment can be used by either the prosecution when the BAC is over 0.08 grams of alcohol per 210 liters of breath or by the defense when the BAC is under .08.
 The presumptions can be rebutted with other evidence including the fact that the defendant didn't look impaired.

 "Prima Facie Evidence of Impairment" in § 316.1934(2)(c)